Spring3/website/src/content/starbot/index.md

   - ./starbot1.png
 ---

 A link aggregator for Slack workspace.
-Ever had a feeling like someone posted a really interesting link but you didn't have time to read it at that same moment?
-This project provides you a slack bot and a dashboard at the same place.

-Save the links and get the cli command set to get the results.
-Or use the dashboard that is provided out of the box.
+Once my coworkers were posting many useful links on slack and the idea was born to make a slack bot, that would gather them together and then give an easy access to them at any time to any person.

+If you, as me, are the person who keeps open dozens of browser windows with hundreds of open tabs, you probably understand why that idea didn't work and was abandoned.

+The screenshot, that you see, was the quick concept of how I imagined the landing for the dashboard.
+The stars were animated and rotated around the moon.

+Looked awesome, believe me.

-**This project is not finished due to many similar projects already available.
-It is now archived**
+This project was not finished due to many similar projects already available.
+It is now archived

 [Source Code](https://github.com/Spring3/starbot)